cadia-lvl/sentiment-analysis/README.md

 -   `googletrans` version 3.1.0a0
 -   Other dependencies: `concurrent.futures`, `threading`, `logging`

-##### Installation

-1. Ensure Python 3.x is installed.
-2. Install the required Python packages:
-    - pip install pandas
-    - pip install googletrans==3.1.0a0

 ##### Usage

+1. Ensure the `"IMDB-Dataset.csv"` file is located in the `Datasets` directory.
-1. Run the script:
+2. Run the script:

-    - python translate_google.py
+    - `python translate_google.py`

-2. Select the CSV file containing the text to be translated when prompted.
-The file should have columns named 'review' and 'sentiment'.
 3. The script will process the data and output two files in the `Datasets` directory:
     - `IMDB-Dataset-GoogleTranslate.csv`: Contains translated reviews and sentiments.
     - `failed-IMDB-Dataset-GoogleTranslate.csv`: Logs failed translation attempts.